ajrcarey/pdfium-render/examples/README.md

 You should see the sizes of each individual page in `test/form-test.pdf` logged to the Javascript console, and the first page in the file will be rendered into an HTML canvas element.

-Comments in the `index.html` explain how to instantiate both the compiled Pdfium and the example WASM modules and bind them together dynamically at run time.
+Comments in the `index.html` file explain how to instantiate both the compiled Pdfium and the example WASM modules and bind them together dynamically at run time.
 The basic recipe is simple:

-* Load and instantiate the Pdfium WASM module first
+* Load and instantiate the Pdfium WASM module first.
-* Once Pdfium is instantiated, load and instantiate the WASM module for your compiled Rust application
+* Once Pdfium is instantiated, load and instantiate the WASM module for your compiled Rust application.
-* Once your WASM module is instantiated, call `pdf-render`'s exported `initialize_pdfium_render()` function, passing it the Pdfium WASM module
+* Once your WASM module is instantiated, call `pdfium-render`'s exported `initialize_pdfium_render()` function, passing it the Pdfium WASM module.
+* You can now call any Pdfium-related functions exported by your compiled Rust application.